 of the former).

-Once all objects defined by both files are loaded, type QWE
+Once all objects defined by both files are loaded, type QWE into

-field of the Object Window
+the Filter field of the Object Window to filter out

 all objects not part of our Extra Perk mod.
 Select the object

-, which is a child of the object category
+category Quest, which is a child of the object category

-, right-click on the right panel and choose
+Actor Data, right-click on the right panel and choose

-from the context menu.
+New from the context menu.

-First we have to give the new quest
+First we have to give the new

-into the field labeled ID
+type QWEExtraPerkQuest into the field labeled ID.

-will be used later on by the
+The Editor ID will be used later on by the

 Extra Perk object as a